quochuy278/Portfolio/README.md

 - React.js: A popular JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
 - Sanity.js: A headless CMS that allows content management for the projects section of the portfolio.

+## Deployed Link

+The project is deployed and accessible at: `https://huybui.netlify.app/`

 ## Contributing
 Contributions to this portfolio are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.